ectordoff/final_project/debug-log.md

 Test your hypothesis: what action can you take you determine if your hypothesis is true?
 What is the result of your test?
 Repeat steps iii-v above until you resolve your "bug".

+using temperature sensor and trying to println results I just kept gettin 3
+I believe my code isnt written right to read the sensor

+trying to light the strip all one color it lights up a different color in each pixel there is something wrong with my code, and I dont believe my sensor is reading anything yet.